-New York, 09th Jun 2016 – New evidence showing the positive sales effects gained by major brands through increased TV advertising will be presented at ARF’s Audience Measurement conference on June 14, 2016
+New evidence showing the positive sales effects gained by major brands through increased TV advertising will be presented at ARF’s Audience Measurement conference on June 14, 2016

 The research by Standard Media Index (SMI) and RMT Chairman Bill Harvey found that there were significant spikes in sales for major brands that had initially reduced their TV spend in favor of digital, but had now shifted dollars back to the medium over a two year period.